nilsteampassnet/teampass_doc/docs/errors.md

 Teampass comes with csrfProtector that protects against Cross Site Request Forgery mechanisms.
 Due to this, you must ensure that your Teampass configuration is consistent between all paths.

-In this example, we will considere that Teampass is hosted at `https://my.domain.net/teampass`.
+In this example, we will assume that Teampass is hosted at `https://my.domain.net/teampass`.

 Check the next 2 topics and ensure consistency between the paths you are using.